justinknguyen/Pi-Guide/Raspberry Pi 4/README.md

 * hdmi_drive=2
 <br><br>
 <!-- -->
-**Recommendations**<br>
-It’s best to connect the Pi by ethernet as the WiFi card is a little slow.
-If you do so, I recommend to disable WiFi on the Pi by following the guides on this website https://pimylifeup.com/raspberry-pi-disable-wifi/.

-You should also set a static IP address for the Pi in your router settings so it doesn’t change.
-Having the IP address static is essential to keep all your programs working. <br><br>

 ***********
 Once you enable SSH through either of the above methods, download a terminal to SSH into the Pi, such as PuTTY https://www.putty.org/.
 This is how we’ll manage the Raspberry Pi from now on instead of using the Pi desktop.